- Does Insurance Cover Chiropractic Care?

 - What treatment can I expect?

-Besides the adjustment your treatment in our office may include other modalities such as electric muscle stimulation, ultrasound, moist heat, ice, massage or therapeutic exercises.
+Besides the adjustment your treatment in our office may include other modalities such as electric muscle stimulation, ultrasound, moist heat, ice, or therapeutic exercises.
 We will also perform if needed X-Rays the same day as treatment.
 George Cunningham, D.C and Callan Carnahan, D.C. will also take the time to counsel you about prevention of disease and future back/neck problems.
 You will be instructed in proper ergonomics and home care including exercises.

 28 tips for a better spine: